5HT2/bot-kt/README.md

 The moderation bot for KAMI Blue's Discord, written in Kotlin for reliability.

-Uses [Brigadier](https://github.com/Mojang/brigadier/) with a wrapper for the command system.
+Uses [Brigadier](https://github.com/Mojang/brigadier/) with a wrapper for the command system, and [reflections](https://github.com/ronmamo/reflections) for automatic command registering.

 ## Contributing